 In my personal work, I borrow heavily from fairytales, folklore, mythology, science fiction and fantasy.

 Hel stems from the Scandanavian goddess of the same name.
 She is the ruler of the underworld, also named Hel, though no direct relation to the Judeo-Christian Hell.
-In a strange conflation of ancient Indian and traditional Scandinavian mythology that came about due to trade in early 1100 AD, Hel’s role evolved from simply being the custodian of the underworld to being a judge of the souls of the dead.
+In one strange conflation of ancient Indian and traditional Scandinavian mythology that came about due to trade in early 1100 AD (that may or may not have real historical basis), Hel’s role evolved from simply being the custodian of the underworld to being a judge of the souls of the dead.
 In this song, Hel represents a man’s lover who has judged him unworthy and the pain that comes from his unrequited love.